 Much of my previous USA Games golf coverage has focused on the battle for gold between two of the best Level Five golfers in USA Games history: Tyler Lagasse and Scott Rohrer.
 In 2010, 2014, and 2018, Rohrer won gold each year, with Lagasse trailing right behind for the silver.

-In 2018, we followed Rohrer as his USA Games journey was sponsored by the Doug Flutie Jr. Foundation for Autism.
+In 2018, we followed Rohrer when his USA Games journey was sponsored by the Doug Flutie Jr. Foundation for Autism.
 He certainly left his mark on the course, making an impressive chip-in eagle and becoming notorious for his signature “boom!” after nailing big shots.
 Below is a clip from my upcoming documentary about adaptive golf, Fairways & Futures, that includes a couple of Rohrer’s best shots from 2018:

 Rohrer has competed on national and international stages since his last USA Games appearance.
 He won a bronze medal at the 2019 World Games in Abu Dhabi before winning a gold medal at the 2024 Special Olympics North America (SONA) Golf Championship.